Peers United Group (PUG)/YACAB

 PHACS established the PUG (formerly known as the Young Adult CAB (YACAB)) to create space for the voices of study participants to be heard by leadership and by each other.

-The YACAB is made up of volunteers (ages 16 and older) from all over the U.S. who participate in one of PHACS’ active studies and who take a leadership and advocacy role within the study.
+The PUG/YACAB is made up of volunteers (ages 16 and older) from all over the U.S. who participate in one of PHACS’ active studies and who take a leadership and advocacy role within the study.
 Since January 2013, participants have met once a month via a one-hour conference call to discuss research, to provide feedback to PHACS about various study issues, and to have meaningful discussions around challenges facing young adults as they transition into adulthood.

 * Provide guidance and perspective to researchers for how to make the overall PHACS study better for young adults who are participants; and

-* Offer relevant support to members of the Young Adult CAB, as well as to other young adults involved in PHACS
+* Offer relevant support to members of the PUG/YACAB, as well as to other young adults involved in PHACS